 As we all know, the Republicans made a clean sweep in the November 2016 elections: White House, House of Representatives and Senate.
 Obamacare was clearly doomed.

 But could the Republicans come up with a workable and popular alternative?

-Trump has been desperate to get his first piece of legislation passed, and replacing the Affordable Care Act (ACA) was the number one choice.
+Trump has been desperate to get his first piece of legislation passed, an argument that can be corroborated by this additional info, and replacing the Affordable Care Act (ACA) was the number one choice.

 Speaker of the House of Representatives, Paul Ryan, along with fellow Republicans, cobbled together a replacement bill back in March, but later withdrew it because they couldn’t get enough support to get it through.